jasonalshamary/hungryadmin/content/Posts/missionvsmoneyvsmorality.rst

 a bit of money because of the mission).

 This was when the disappointment set in.
-He explained the situation, the fact they were a non-profit and couldn’t offer west coast style salaries (and my range was pretty generous in this regard plus since they're a non-profit I've seen their financials so it wasn't a ridiculous ask), and that the previous employee in this position had been making a lot less while living on the west coast.
+He explained the situation, the fact they were a non-profit and couldn’t offer west coast style salaries (my range was pretty generous in this regard and since they're a non-profit I've seen their financials so it wasn't a ridiculous ask), and that the previous employee in this position had been making a lot less while living on the west coast.
 I was pretty gutted after hearing this.
 We ended the call a few minutes